-Everyone should go surfing in Bali at least once in their lives – you owe it to yourself to make it happen!
-Here are some tips to help you start planning, and ultimately make your first Bali a trip as much fun as can be.
+Here are some tips to help you start planning, and ultimately make your first Bali trip as much fun as can be.

-Bali is a major tourism destination, and flights into the capital city Denpasar are easy to come by and can be surprisingly affordable.
-Flying from many destinations around the world will involve a stopover in another international airport hub, such as Dubai, Kuala Lumpur, Singapore, or possibly Jakarta.
-You can use our Skyscanner flight tool to check routes, and our list of airline surf baggage fees to check how much it’ll cost to bring your boards.
+Bali is a major tourism destination, and flights into the capital city of Denpasar are easy to come by and can be surprisingly affordable.
+Flying from many destinations around the world will involve a stopover in one of the usual international hubs, such as Dubai, Kuala Lumpur, Singapore, or possibly Jakarta.
+You can use our Skyscanner flight tool to check routes.

 When you exit customs in the airport, expect to be approached by a swarm of touts trying to help you with anything from carrying your luggage to organizing a taxi ride.
 Payment will be expected even if you didn't ask for help, so a firm "no thanks" is the best way to avoid being fleeced.